 What Senior Living Has to Say about Health and Well-Being in Design

-Almost by definition, senior living design prioritizes health and well-being in ways that should be automatic for all types of design — but aren’t.
-The practice forces us to think deeply about the experience of the end user without taking their abilities for granted.
-These lessons grounded in health research should inform every project on which we work.
+Senior living design prioritizes health and well-being and forces us to think deeply about the experience of the end user without taking their abilities for granted.

 July 13, 2022 |